hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   Next, I was tasked with finding the **standard deviation**.
 I accomplish this with the same ``functools.reduce`` approach, taking each element; subtracting the average; squaring the result; and adding the final result to the built in accumulator.
 I finally divide by the lower half of the fraction, which I labeled N, although technically it's N - 1.

-  The resulting data and the statistics gleaned from them do in fact line up with a rough 50% average heads (skewed one way or another slightly), and the standard deviations are as low
+  The resulting data and the statistics gleaned from them do in fact line up with a rough 50% average heads (skewed one way or another slightly), and the standard deviations are low enough to not raise flags.

+  **Table Measurements**:
 - # Conclusion
   ~~